• Skip to primary navigation

 • Add remaining flour.
 Stir just until combined.
 Scrape down sides with a spatula making certain everything has been well mixed.

-• Remove bowl from mixer and fold in blueberries and any flour that may have fallen off of the berries.
+• Remove bowl from mixer and fold in blueberries and the flour mixed with the berries.

-• Pour into a well greased bundt pan
+• Pour into a well greased and lightly floured bundt pan

-• Bake in a preheated 350 degree oven for one hour, or until cake is cooked through.
+• Bake in a preheated 350 degree oven for 55-65 minutes or until cake is cooked through.
 Test cake with a toothpick to determine if cooked through.

-• Allow cake to cool in pan for 10 minutes.
-Invert pan over a baking rack and allow cake to cool for an additional 10 minutes.
+• Place cake on a baking rack and allow the cake to cool in pan for about 10 minutes.
+Invert pan over a baking rack and allow cake to cool for an additional 5-10 minutes.
 Carefully remove cake pan and allow cake to fully cool on baking rack.

 Glaze